Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 When props change the component renders.

-Props come from outside the component and are passed into the the component.
+Props come from outside the component and are passed into the component.

 <!-- > -->